meiguiyu/Udaciy_ML_Nanodegree2/README.md

 ## Step 2: Automated ML Experiment
 In this step, I built an AutoML experiment using the bank marketing data.
-Figure 2-1 shows the bank marketing dataset has been uploaded to the Azure ML Studio and is available for model training use. <br/>
+Figure 2-1 shows the bank marketing dataset has been uploaded to the Azure ML Studio and is available for model training use. <br/><br/>
 *Figure 2-1: Bank Marketing Data*
 ![plot2](./images/2-1.PNG)
+<br/><br/>

-Figure 2-2 shows I created an AutoML experiment using the bank marketing data set and it has completed.
+Figure 2-2 shows I created an AutoML experiment using the bank marketing data set and it has completed.<br/><br/>
 *Figure 2-2: AutoML Experiment Status*
 ![plot3](./images/2-2.PNG)
+<br/><br/>

-Figure 2-3 shows the best model is able to be retrieved from the AutoML experiment.
+Figure 2-3 shows the best model is able to be retrieved from the AutoML experiment.<br/><br/>
 *Figure 2-3: Best Model*
 ![plot](./images/2-3.PNG)